 e) NMR Spectra: Along with mass spectrometry, NMR spectroscopy is the most powerful tool available with which to assign molecular structure.
-Many nuclei exhibit NMR spectra, but proton and 13C are by far the most important.
+Many (but not all) nuclei exhibit NMR spectra, but proton and C are by far the most important.

-Click once on to move to the next molecule in the document, camphor.
-With the spectra pane on screen, click on in the bar at the top of the spectra pane and select The calculated 13C NMR spectrum appears.
+Click once on $\blacktriangleright$ to move to the next molecule in the document, camphor.
+With the spectra pane on screen, click on $\blacktriangleright$ in the bar at the top of the spectra pane and select $\blacksquare$ The calculated $^{13}C$ NMR spectrum appears.